Summary

 Consider zoned layout for large, high-capacity venues if you're planning a big restaurant.
 This lets you close sections during slow periods to save on labor costs.

-Food cost visuals prove you understand restaurant math. backers need to see your ingredient costs, waste percentages, and profit margins.
+Food cost visuals prove you understand restaurant math.
+Backers need to see your ingredient costs, waste percentages, and profit margins.
 These restaurant business plan visuals show you're serious about making money.
+But what exactly should you include to convince backers?

 Breaking Down Your Menu Item Costs